ChrisMcKee1/code_tokenizer/README.md

 Code Tokenizer helps you prepare your codebase for Large Language Models (LLMs) by intelligently processing and tokenizing your code.
 Perfect for developers working with AI models like GPT-4, Claude, and Gemini! 🚀

+> [!NOTE]
+> Code Tokenizer automatically handles encoding detection, language identification, and token counting for all major LLM models.
+Just point it at your codebase and let it do the work!

 ## ✨ Why Code Tokenizer?

 - 🎯 **Smart Processing**: Automatically detects languages, handles encodings, and respects `.gitignore` rules